 Fabrice André MD, PhD, is an oncologist based at Gustave Roussy Cancer Cancer, Villejuif, France.
-He is Professor of Medicine at University Paris Sud.
+He is Professor of Medicine at University Paris Saclay.
 His BCRF research focuses on the characterisation of molecular alterations in metastatic breast cancers.
 He is leading several prospective trials that aim to show the clinical utility of genomic tests for patients with metastatic breast cancers.
 He is also leading development of targeted therapies in the same setting.
 He is the chair of INSERM Unit U981, a research team dedicated to target identification.
-He is Senior Editor Breast cancer section at Annals of Oncology.
+He is the Editor in Chief of Annals of Oncology.

 When you give to BCRF, you're funding critical hours in the lab.
 More time for research means longer, healthier lives for the ones we love.